Member Benefit Description

 - Provides One-sheets of all members to any new members joining group prior to their attending.

-- Should track referrals to one and other to report to Associate Director quarterly
+- Should track referrals to one and other to report to Associate Director monthly

 - Each member